Table of Contents

 So now that we’ve gone through a few ideas for how to save money this Christmas (without resorting to crowdfunding!), in order to avoid money burn-out and drama next year, I’m going to encourage and challenge you to save the money up early.
 Think about how good it will feel to have cash ready and waiting to spend that is separate from your November and December pay cheques?!

-- How much spare money do you have every month?
-(Note- if you don’t have this information, then you absolutely need to create a budget!)
+Step 2: How much spare money do you have every month?

-- Could you buy gifts throughout the year to spread the cost?
+Could you buy gifts throughout the year to spread the cost?
 Buy a gift voucher with every food shop for example.
 It does involve good hiding places if you have kids, and you’ll need a way of reminding yourself what you have bought so you don’t forget and spend double on gift buying!
 Go back to the list above a choose alternative gift ideas to reduce the costs.

 If you don’t have the spare cash to save or buy gifts throughout the year, then you’ll need to bring in more money to cover the shortfall.
 Start selling things, learn how to do surveys/website testing online, try out matched betting and enter loads of competitions.
 Take up mystery shopping assignments or work an extra job or do some overtime (but don’t overdo it!).
-I have a free £1000 emergency fund challenge that you can take part in and use the tips in this to also stock up your Christmas coffer.

 Getting Christmas sorted means that not only will you feel like a rockstar for having it all planned out, you won’t have a nasty bill to pay in January either.
 Don’t worry if this year hasn’t gone to plan – I mean, we have just been living through a pandemic!
 Make it your new year’s resolution for next year.
 Just think; wouldn’t it be lovely to have a December pay that ACTUALLY lasts until the end of January!

 Start next year as you mean to go on- Do Christmas on a budget and end up debt-free and in charge of your finances!

 I’d love to know your thoughts.
 Are you doing Christmas on a budget, or going all out in celebration?
 Comment below or come over to join in with my free, private Facebook group!